sachinkumar53/CurrencyConverter/README.md

-# CurrencyConverter
+# Currency converter
-Simple currency converter app using API
+A simple currency converter android app using API.